Limited Time Offer

 Ask employees a mixture of open and close-ended questions.
 Get employees talking so that you can get a better understanding of how they feel about returning to the office.

-2. Don’t Play Favorites
+2. Don’t play favorites

 Since it’s typically the hub for all workplace-related information and processes, team leaders in hybrid work environments may unknowingly develop proximity bias.
 Leaders might over-prioritizing in-office employees when allocating company resources and benefits or giving out promotions.
 In some instances, leaders in a hybrid work environment may be too lenient with in-office employees while failing to recognize the value and expertise of remote teams.